Ten Years… How Things Change, And How They’ve Stayed The Same

 Here’s the answer – if you want to run a small, highly profitable school, the Small Dojo Big Profits way, then the hard thinking has already been done for you (bookmark this page, because you’ll want to come back to it as you complete each step):

-- The Foundation: Start with Small Dojo Big Profits; read it and implement the simple system in the book (the newly updated and revised version is launching next week).
+- The Foundation: Start with Small Dojo Big Profits; read it and implement the simple system in the book (note: SDBP is now available in a comprehensive online course as well).
 That’s going to take care of your foundation for growing a successful and profitable business.

 - Getting More Students: Then, you need to focus on boosting your leads and increasing your conversions (leads to enrollments).
-So, get the martial arts marketing course and the martial arts sales course (both are currently also being updated, and the revised and updated versions will be released in October and November of this year).
+So, get the martial arts marketing course and the martial arts sales course (both are also now available as streaming online courses).

 - Keeping The Students You Have: Next, you need to look at your retention.
 I suggest you implement the martial arts character education program, and that you add some pizzazz to your kid’s classes with the martial arts drills and games guide.
 You might also want to implement a rotating curriculum, if only to make your life easier.

-- Stabilizing Your Income: An optional step would be to stabilize your income by offering after-school and summer martial arts camps.
+- Stabilizing Your Income: An optional step would be to stabilize your income by offering after-school and summer martial arts camps (also available as a comprehensive online course).
 It’s a lot of work, but done right kid’s martial arts camps can easily double your profits.
 Plus, it’ll stabilize your income so you don’t have to worry about seasonal slumps ever again.

 - Maximizing Your Profits, Honestly: Finally, you need to learn how to get the maximum profit from your school without screwing over your clients or driving them away.
 Read The Profit-Boosting Principles to see how to get 80% more profit from what you’re already doing, all while better serving your students.